 You can start by using a reef-safe sunscreen.
 Sun lotions usually contain substances that harm corals and fish.
 The reef-safe sunscreen, however, doesn’t include any of these harmful ingredients.

 Tourists need to resist the temptation to touch the wildlife, especially the sea turtles.
-Touching them exposes them to bacteria and make them susceptible to diseases.
+Touching them exposes them to bacteria and makes them susceptible to diseases.
 Also, don’t litter the beaches; the Hawaiian beaches are the epitome of tropical beauty, so make sure you don’t leave a trail of trash.

 You should also consider supporting certified eco-friendly establishments; they are known to donate a portion of their profits to conservation efforts.
 What’s more, you should also think about adding some eco-tourism activities to your list of things to do.